 According to Kay Geldenhuys, Head of Sales Fulfilment at ooba home loans, a good place to start would be store credit, cell phone accounts and bank loans – especially for other assets, such as a car.
 Being diligent about monthly repayments on your credit card will also significantly benefit your credit score in the long term.

-Research government subsidies (and other support programmes aimed at home buyers)
+Research government subsidies (and other support programmes aimed at first-time homebuyers)

-Programmes such as FLISP (Finance Linked Individual Subsidy Programme) can be a big help for first-time home buyers.
-This is a government subsidy for home buyers of a certain income level (between R3 501 and R22 000 per month).
-According to the National Housing Finance Corporation, the once-off FLISP subsidy qualifying amount may vary between R27 960 and R121 626.
+Government offers a housing subsidy programme FLISP (Finance Linked Individual Subsidy Programme) to qualifying first-time homebuyers who have an income level of between R3 501 and R22 000 per month.
+According to the National Housing Finance Corporation, the once-off FLISP subsidy amount ranges between R27 960 and R121 626, depending on your income level.
 This amount can then be put toward the deposit or registration costs for a new property.

-Home loan providers may also offer programmes geared toward first-time home buyers.
-It’s important to do your research, and see what kind of deals are available out there.
-For example, you could apply for a 100% home loan, thereby eliminating the need to save up for a deposit.
-Home loan comparison service ooba receives a substantial amount of applications from clients with no access to a deposit, and three out of four of these applications have been successful due to the willingness of banks to grant 100% home loans.
+Home loan providers may also offer programmes geared toward first-time homebuyers.
+It’s important to do your research and see what kind of deals are available out there.
+For example, you could apply for a 100% home loan, with some home loan providers offering a cost inclusive home loan thereby eliminating the need to save up for either a deposit or for the transfer and bond registration costs.
+Home loan comparison service ooba receives a substantial amount of applications from clients with no access to a deposit, and more than eight out of ten of these applications have been successful due to the willingness of banks to grant 100% home loans.
+Of course, it’s important that you have a clean credit history, and banks view your application in a favourable light.
+The services of a reputable bond originator like ooba can give you the best chance of success.

 Spend less on rent